rohan-fowlerharper/slidev-theme-roh/example-lecture.md

 // BAD - inside a loop
 function MyCounter(props) {
   for (let item of props.items) {
-    // inside a loop -- not at the top-level const [count, setCount] = useState(0)
+    const [count, setCount] = useState(0)
   }
 }